guthriec/chriswguthrie/_posts/2025-12-30-still-need-swes.md

 I've gone back to [Kitpicks](https://kitpicks.com) work over winter break.

 The app is quasi-functional in that it will allow users to actually add RSS feeds and will fetch those feeds.
 But with the introduction of more complex logic, the app is starting to pick up a slight aroma of "legacy code."
-I found myself playing whack-a-mole with regressions and having to follow when debugging issues.
+I found myself playing whack-a-mole with regressions and having to follow around some spaghetti strands when debugging issues.

 So, in the past few days, I've started getting a feel for real software engineering with AI, not just vibe-coding a user interface.